Pregnancy care: getting started

 You might like to read more about healthy pregnancy for overweight women.

 Foods to avoid in pregnancy

-For your health and your baby’s health, it’s best to avoid ready-to-eat chilled foods (like coleslaw and other deli salads), soft cheeses and raw fish.
-It’s also a good idea to avoid drinking too much coffee, tea and other drinks with caffeine in them.
+For your health and your baby’s health, it’s best to avoid ready-to-eat chilled foods (like coleslaw and other deli salads), soft cheeses, raw eggs and raw seafood.

 Smoking, alcohol and other drugs in pregnancy